Fluffyplums/Window-Mitosis-/README.md

 ------------------
 *Update 5: Added new notifications for the clone windows!

-*Now the Quit Box can literally tell you to stop!
+*Now the notification box can literally tell you to stop!
 Or can it?
 ---
 Thanks for testing!...
 Or playing.
 Look inside the code for yourself!